Percival Davson

 Percival May Davson (30 September 1877 – 5 December 1959) was a British fencer and tennis player.
 He won a silver medal in the team épée event at the 1912 Summer Olympics.
 He also competed in the Davis Cup in 1919.

-In April 1913 Percival won the singles title at the British Covered Court Championships after defeating Erik Larsen in the final in four sets.
+In April 1913, Percival won the singles title at the British Covered Court Championships, defeating Erik Larsen in the final in four sets.

-Davson was ranked World No. 8 in 1919 by A. Wallis Myers of The Daily Telegraph.
+Davson was ranked world No. 8 in 1919 by A. Wallis Myers of The Daily Telegraph.
+He reached the Wimbledon quarter finals in 1914 (losing to Alfred Beamish) and 1922 (losing to Randolph Lycett).